by Paul James

 Heraldry originated in medieval warfare and tournaments when it was necessary to identify knights who were completely covered in armour.
 The knights adopted unique designs painted on their shields and on the surcoats covering the armour (hence the term “coat of arms”).
 The designs from the shields were also repeated on banners and standards which could be held aloft in battle (so apologies for some repetition to those who’ve read my earlier column on royal flags and standards!)

 In time, arms were recorded for reference by heralds on rolls of arms, and became hereditary, passing from father to son.
 The sons would use the same arms but with an added distinguishing mark, making it possible to identify not only a family, but the individual members of it.
 These distinguishing marks are called “differences”, and arms containing them are said to be “differenced”.
-An eldest son would retain the difference until his father’s death, when he would inherit the undifferenced arms.
-Other sons retain their differences for life, and pass them on to their descendents.
+An eldest son would retain the difference until his father’s death when he would inherit the undifferenced arms.
+Other sons retain their differences for life and pass them on to their descendants.

 Heraldry became more elaborate through centuries, with rules for usage and inheritance, and, in England, by the 15th century it came under royal control with the responsibility for recording arms, genealogies, and granting new arms, falling to the King’s heralds.
 Arms were recorded not only as a designed pattern, but were also accompanied by a written description called a “blazon”, which included (and still includes) a fair amount of Norman French terminology.